 - Child may appear blueish around the mouth due to a lack of oxygen

 What makes croup especially challenging for parents is that symptoms tend to get worse at night.

-It is quite simple and straightforward to diagnose croup.
-A medical professional will observe your child’s breathing, listen with a stethoscope, and examine their throat and upper airway or inflammation.
-If breathing is really labored, they may order a neck and/or chest x-ray and use pulse oximetry to check their oxygen levels.
+It is pretty simple and straightforward to diagnose croup.
+A medical professional will observe your child’s breathing, listen with a stethoscope, and examine their throat and upper airway for inflammation.
+If breathing is labored, they may order a neck and/or chest x-ray and use pulse oximetry to check their oxygen levels.

-Since most often croup comes from a cold that continues to worsen, irritate the airway, and ramp up inflammation, when it comes to trying to find the cause we can look to the same things as the common cold.
+Since, most often, croup comes from a cold that continues to worsen, irritate the airway, and ramp up inflammation, when trying to find the cause, we can look to the same things as the common cold.

-But here at PX Docs, we certainly do not look at things the same way as the medical system does when it comes to addressing the cause.
-Most medical doctors continue to tell parents that things like colds and croup come from being exposed to others who are sick, and that things are spread through respiratory droplets, touching contaminated surfaces, etc.
+But here at PX Docs, we do not look at things the same way as the medical system does when addressing the cause.
+Most medical doctors continue to tell parents that things like colds and croup come from being exposed to others who are sick and that things are spread through respiratory droplets, touching contaminated surfaces, etc.